iamronsuez/iamronsuez.github.io/README.md

 ### About me

 I'm a Venezuelan proficient Full-stack Developer and entrepreneur enthusiast.
 I was fascinated by computers, software, and systems from a young age.
-At 16 years old, I started my bachelor of Informatic Engineering at UCAB Guayana.
+At 16 years old, I started my bachelor of Informatic Engineering.

 Back then, I started to learn about algorithms, problem abstraction, and programming in general.
 In 2012 I started my professional career working as a web freelancer, and later I joined several small companies learning a lot about programming and contributing to their growth and development.